Incorporating Encoding into Quantum System Design: Examples

 In the central region $n\sim\frac{N+1}{2}$, the spectrum is near-linear.
-Thus, imposing that it should be exactly linear in its central region is not a big deviation.
-One can choose a range of gradients $\delta$ for the linear section, from which two stand out: \begin{itemize} \item A uniformly coupled system has gradient $\frac{2\pi}{N+1}$ in the central region of its spectrum, and this has the fastest possible group velocity (i.e.\ transfer speed) of any system with maximum coupling strength $J_{\max}=1$.
-Given that we are fixing about 2/3 of the eigenvalues, which is much more than the typical linear region, it seems unlikely that we will be able to match this gradient. \item The fastest perfect transfer system \cite{christandl2004} has gradient $\frac{4}{N}$ throughout its spectrum.
-It should be possible that we can match this gradient.
-Selecting a gradient at this extreme may suggest the possibility of getting even the eigenvalues that we don't choose close to the linear pattern as well.
-Indeed, this was particularly striking when we chose not to just focus on the central region.
+Thus, imposing that it should be exactly linear in its central region is not a big deviation.What value should be chosen for the gradient, $\delta$?
+Two extremes yield a tight range to numerically search within for the optimal: \begin{itemize} \item A uniformly coupled system has gradient $\frac{2\pi}{N+1}$ in the central region of its spectrum, and this has the fastest possible group velocity (i.e.\ transfer speed) of any system with maximum coupling strength $J_{\max}=1$.
+Given that we are fixing about 2/3 of the eigenvalues, which is much more than the typical linear region, it seems unlikely that we will be able to match this gradient. \item The fastest perfect transfer system \cite{christandl2004} has gradient $\frac{4}{N}$ throughout its spectrum (and is approximately uniform in the central region).
+A solution matching this gradient should exist.
+This extreme may suggest the possibility of even getting the eigenvalues that we don't choose close to the linear pattern as well.
 See \cref{fig:uniform_distrib} for an example. \end{itemize} \Cref{fig:uniform_distrib_central}(a) depicts our chosen example where we have focussed on fixing the eigenvalues in the central region, as specified by \cref{eqn:spectrum}.
+The code used to produce this example can be found at \cite{kay2023}, including the explicit solutions for the coupling strengths.
 This achieves perfect encoded transfer in time 94.5 (as compared to the PST gradient giving transfer time $\sim 99$).
 However, by using the optimal encoding \cite{haselgrove2005}, we see in \cref{fig:uniform_distrib_central}(b) that extremely high fidelity transfer is achieved in a much shorter time, essentially coinciding with the first arrival peak of a wavepacket travelling at the maximum group velocity of the system, i.e.\ as fast as transfer could possibly occur.
-We will comment further on why this should be the case in \cref{sec:encodedtime}.
+We comment on why this is the case in \cref{sec:encodedtime}.

 We should compare this solution to the best known previous solution, in which one simply extends the uniform chain with another uniform chain, and uses the optimal encoding, which is inspired by creating wavepackets that travel through the system at the group velocity \cite{osborne2004,kay2009}.
 Visual inspection reveals that the solutions are comparable.
 For the uniform chain, however, transfer is never perfect, and as soon as the central region is not uniformly coupled, we don't know how to proceed.
 Nevertheless, this comparison suggests that it might be interesting to reduce the size of the controlled regions.
 In \cref{fig:smaller_extensions}, we see that even modestly sized extensions, supplemented by encoding, are extremely effective in improving transfer fidelity \footnote{For smaller extensions, it should be possible to increase $\delta$.
 However, we kept it fixed so that all systems had the same perfect transfer time.}, indeed far more effective than uniform extensions.